 The most important thing to remember, if you are using data of any kind whether in PHP or display, it is prudent to use WordPress’ in-built escaping functions to add that extra layer of security.

-It doesn’t matter how little plugins you’re using, I think it’s a good practice to always ensure the data you are using has been cleaned especially if you are using data returned from a function.
+It doesn’t matter how little plugins you’re using, I think it’s a good practice to always ensure the data you are using has been cleaned especially if you are using data returned from a function from a plugin or third party.

 WordPress has a large audience with a good mix of hobbyists, tinkerers, front end developers, and PHP specialist developers.
 When these all mix it is inevitable that code can become mangled in the process- not by ill intent but simply because it is hard to enforce escaping when it is easy to mix PHP and HTML.

 That’s why I think it pays to know little, big things like this.
-You may not need to read all the theme developer docs WordPress provides, but this is definitely something I think every WordPress developer and tinkerer needs to know!
+You may not need to read all the theme developer docs WordPress provides, but this is definitely something I think every WordPress developer and tinkerer needs to at least be aware of especially since this issue deals specifically with website security.